Building a Finance Team: How to Hire for High-Growth Startups

 Identify the Right Times to Invest in Your Finance Team

-The first step in building out your finance team is spotting the tipping points when your responsibilities will become overwhelming and impossible to fulfill without help.
+The first step in building out your finance team is spotting the tipping points when your key responsibilities will become overwhelming and impossible to fulfill without help.
 Ideally, you should invest in the team before these tipping points are in sight.
 Otherwise, it may already be too late.

 But for many companies, the clearest tipping point is when something in finance breaks.
 Maybe accounts receivable gets overwhelmed, and you fail to invoice your biggest customer properly.
 Perhaps you experience a major payroll error that disgruntles employees.
 Or maybe you have an audit coming up, and you can’t find time to prepare.